parisepigenetics/RASflow_EDC/README.md

   - deeptools=3.4.3
   - bioconductor-regionreport=1.22.0
 ```

 ## Running your analysis step by step

 ### QC

 Prerequisite:
-- Your FASTQ files are in `/shared/projects/YourProjectName/Raw_fastq`.
+- Your FASTQ files are on the cluster, in our example in `/shared/projects/YourProjectName/Raw_fastq` (but you can name your folders as you want, as long as you adjust the `READSPATH` parameter in `config_main.yaml`).
 - You have modified `config/metadata.tsv` according to your experimental design.

 Now you have to check in `config/config_main.yaml` that: